littermap/littermap-aws-backend/README.md

 ### [Amazon RDS](https://aws.amazon.com/rds/) database

-Used as the main database to store global locations
+Database used to store locations

 > Amazon RDS is a scalable relational database service that is API-compatible with PostgreSQL.